 | || || |

-This Black Friday Edition of the TOV daily post highlights artists from the 4 genres of music commonly created by Blacks in North America: Reggae, Soul, Blues and Hip Hop.
+This Special Edition of the TOV daily post highlights artists from the 4 genres of music commonly created by Blacks in North America: Reggae, Soul, Blues and Hip Hop.
 Jazz and Rock ‘n’ Roll have been left off.
 Enjoy.

 Reggae: On November 23rd, in 1949, singer, session vocalist, songwriter and former member of Bob Marley & the Wailers-Marcia (Llyneth) Griffiths was born in Kingston, Jamaica.
 She was discovered by Phillip James of the Blues Busters band.
 James had heard her singing in Kingston and took her to Byron Lee and the Dragonaires.
 She had her first stage performance with them when she was 15 (1964).
 She sang so well, that following the show, seminal producers on the island-Clement Coxsone Dodd (Studio One) and Ronnie Nasralla (BMN Records) offered the teen a recording contract.